lancejames221b/CyberSentinelAI/README.md

 # Blue Team Defense System for CTF Simulation

 This repository contains a comprehensive Blue Team defense system for a Capture The Flag (CTF) simulation.
 The system is designed to detect and respond to Red Team activities, protect the flag, and log all defensive actions.

+**For a comprehensive overview of the entire Autonomous AI CTF Battle System, see [PROJECT_SUMMARY.md](PROJECT_SUMMARY.md).**

 ## System Components